Sky Bow: Variants

-In late 2016, CSIST launched a ship-based variant of the Sky Bow III BMD interceptor.
-According to CSIST, the test was conducted from a land-based launcher and "was successful and the data was satisfactory".
-The ship-based version has a folding tail to fit in Mark 41 vertical launch systems and is planned to be deployed on the ROCN's next-generation general-purpose frigates and air defense destroyers as well as possibly retrofitted onto existing vessels.
+In late 2016, NCSIST launched a ship-based variant of the Sky Bow III BMD interceptor.
+According to NCSIST, the test was conducted from a land-based launcher and "was successful and the data was satisfactory".
+The ship-based version has a folding tail to fit in Mark 41 vertical launch system or Huayang Vertical Launching System and is planned to be deployed on the ROCN's next-generation general-purpose frigates and air defense destroyers as well as possibly retrofitted onto existing vessels.

-An extended range variant is in testing with the goal of increasing its range against incoming missiles from 45 to 70 kilometers.